Zlatan Ibrahimovic Profile

 A reunion between Ibrahimovic and Mourinho happened in 2016/17 when he left PSG on a free transfer to join the Portuguese coach at Old Trafford.
 During his time at Manchester United, he won the EFL Cup and UEFA Europa League.
 He notched an impressive 28 goals in his debut season, becoming the oldest player to score 15 or more goals in a Premier League season.

 His second year was blighted by a career-threatening injury which saw him make just seven appearances.

 Ibra's international career

-Eligible for Sweden, Bosnia and Herzegovina and Croatia, Ibrahimovic chose to represent the Sweden national team.
+Eligible for Sweden, Bosnia & Herzegovina and Croatia, Ibrahimovic chose to represent the Sweden national team.

 Ibrahimovic has been part of various FIFA World Cup tournaments and UEFA European Championships.
 He was named in the Euro 2012 Team of the Year for his goals against France and Ukraine, despite the country being knocked out in the group stages of the event.

-During his 16-year service for Sweden, Ibrahimovic is their all-time goalscorer with 62 goals in 116 games and just the second male player to earn 100 or more caps.
-He is also the only Swedish player to score in three consecutive UEFA European Championships with goals in 2004, 2008 and 2012.
+Nevertheless, Ibrahimovic remains Sweden's all-time leading goalscorer with 62 goals in 118 games and remains just the second male player to earn 100 or more caps.

 Zlatan's famous quotes